 Axis Bank to explore long-term strategic partnership with Max Life

-Private sector lender Axis Bank, Max Financial Services and its subsidiary Max Life Insurance Company on Thursday signed a confidentiality and exclusivity arrangement to explore the possibility of Axis Bank entering into a long-term strategic partnership with Max Life.
+Axis Bank, Max Financial Services Limited (MFS) and its subsidiary Max Life Insurance Company Limited (Max Life) today signed a confidentiality and exclusivity arrangement to explore the possibility of Axis Bank entering into a long-term strategic partnership with Max Life.

-Private sector lender Axis Bank, Max Financial Services and its subsidiary Max Life Insurance Company on Thursday signed a confidentiality and exclusivity arrangement to explore the possibility of Axis Bank entering into a long-term strategic partnership with Max Life.
+Mumbai (Maharashtra)/New Delhi [India], Feb 20 (ANI/NewsVoir): Axis Bank, Max Financial Services Limited (MFS) and its subsidiary Max Life Insurance Company Limited (Max Life) today signed a confidentiality and exclusivity arrangement to explore the possibility of Axis Bank entering into a long-term strategic partnership with Max Life.
 Max Life is currently the largest non-bank owned private life insurer in India.
-Max Financial Services holds a 72.5 per cent stake in Max Life while Mitsui Sumitomo Insurance and Axis Bank hold 25.5 per cent and 2 per cent stake respectively.
+Max Financial Services presently holds a 72.5 per cent stake in Max Life while Mitsui Sumitomo Insurance and Axis Bank hold 25.5 per cent and 2.0 per cent stake respectively.

 Axis Bank and Max Life have had a successful bancassurance (banca) arrangement for nearly a decade.
-The new premium generated through this banca arrangement has aggregated to over Rs 12,000 crore over this period while maintaining high persistency.
+The new premium generated through this banca arrangement has aggregated to over Rs 12,000 crores over this period, while maintaining high persistency.
 Both companies have invested extensively in product and need-based sales training, thereby leading to a consistent increase in productivity.

-"We constantly keep assessing various strategic opportunities and see a potential for greater participation in the under-penetrated life insurance space," said Amitabh Chaudhry, Managing Director and CEO of Axis Bank.
-"The successful completion of proposed transaction is expected to create significant value for all stakeholders," he said.
+"At the Bank, we constantly keep assessing various strategic opportunities and we see a potential for greater participation in the under-penetrated life insurance space.
+We have had a long-standing bancassurance relationship with Max Life and the on-going discussions are a step further to deepen and strengthen this strategic partnership.
+The successful completion of the proposed transaction is expected to create significant value for all stakeholders," said Amitabh Chaudhry, MD and CEO, Axis Bank, while welcoming the ongoing discussions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)